pacifics/PassDao/README.md

 - The shareholders should vote on contractor proposals as it's the only way to receive board meeting fees and contractor tokens.
 The contractor proposal can foresee an inflation rate for the reward of tokens which will incentivize voters to vote early.

 - Only the Dao shareholders can decide by vote to allow the transfer of shares or contractor tokens.

-=

-# Solidity Files

-- DAO.sol:
-Smart contract for a Decentralized Autonomous Organization (DAO) to automate organizational governance and decision-making.
-Proposals can be to fund the Dao, to change the Dao rules or to send Eth to a contractor.
-For each proposal, shareholders vote after a set period that can be extent by the creator of the proposal, and during a debate period.
-Approved proposal can be executed during a period predefined in the Dao rules.

-- AccountManager.sol :
-This file is linked to the basic, standardized Token contract Token.sol.
-The Account Manager smart contract is associated with a recipient (the Dao for dao shares and the contractor recipient for contractor tokens) and used for the management of tokens by a client smart contract (the dao).
-The Dao Account Manager contains the balance of the Dao.
-External functions are : SendEth (default function), BuyToken (for public fundings), BuyTokenFor (for private fundings), UnblockAccount (tokenholder's accounts are blocked when voting and can be unblocked when the proposal is closed), Transfer (to transfer tokens), TransferFrom (to transfer tokens), Approve (tokens allowance).

-- Funding.sol:
-Smart contract used for the preliminary funding of the Dao.
-Each Eth address has to be associated with a partner included in the mailing list to become a shareholder of the Dao.
-All Eth addresses can refund for the amount sent and not funded.